ArtBusiness.com logo

 A: Artist statements are not stupid; they're more like essential.
 The good news is that learning how to write an artist statement is easier than you think.
 And you don't have to be a writer to write one.
 And people already look at your art and take away whatever experiences they will.
 Your artist statement is about facts, a basic introduction to your art; it's not instructions on what to look at, how to look at it, what to experience, what to think, how to feel, how to act, or where to stand, and if it is, you'd better do a rewrite.

-On this planet, people communicate with words, and your artist statement introduces and communicates the language component of your art.
-People who come into contact with your art for the first time and want to know more will often have questions.
-When you're there, they ask you and you answer.
-When you're not there, your artist statement answers for you.
-Or when you are there, but you don't feel like answering questions, or you're too busy to answer questions, or someone's too embarrassed to ask you questions, or you're too embarrassed to answer questions, then your pal-- your artist statement-- does the job for you.
+Or when you are there, but you don't feel like answering questions, or you're too busy to answer questions, or someone's too embarrassed to ask you questions, or you're too embarrassed to answer questions, then your pal-- your artist statement-- does that job for you.
 And let's not forget the Internet.
 Thanks to the Internet, more people than ever before are looking at art, particularly on social media.
 In other words, your potential audience and fan base is huge.
-So let's get busy and write the damn thing...
+So on behalf of anyone who sees your art for the first time and may want to know more, let's get busy and write the thing...

 Like an introduction to a good book, your statement presents and conveys the fundamental underpinnings of your art, aspects that people should be aware of.
 Write it for people who like what they see and want to know more, not those who already know you and know everything your art is about.
-In two to four paragraphs of three to five sentences each, provide basic information like WHY YOU MAKE YOUR ART, WHAT INSPIRES OR DRIVES YOU TO MAKE IT, WHY PEOPLE SHOULD CARE, WHAT IT SIGNIFIES OR REPRESENTS, WHAT IT COMMUNICATES, WHAT'S UNIQUE OR SPECIAL ABOUT IT, and briefly, WHAT IT MEANS TO YOU.
-Don't bog readers down, but rather entice them to want to know more.
-As with any good first impression, your statement should hook and invite further inquiry, like a really good story is about to unfold.
-Give too little, not too much.

-People have short attention spans, especially these days, and extra especially online where most of them now go to look at and read about art.
-When you overload readers with details or complicated explanations, you risk drowning them in words, and possibly even discouraging those who might otherwise persevere if only you would have kept it simple.
-Talk about and answer commonly asked questions about your art.
-Save the deeper or more complicated essay answers for those who progress to the next level and want to know more.
+Save deeper or more complicated essay answers for those who progress to the next level and want to know more.
 Don't worry about having to satisfy your longtime dedicated fans.
 You won't bore them and you won't lose them; they already love you.
 And if they have questions, they know how to contact you and get them answered.
-Remember-- your statement is about expanding your audience, about welcoming NEW people to your work, not keeping things static.
-You'll have plenty of time to give new fans and followers the grand tour-- LATER, NOT NOW-- you have to hook and convert them first.

 * Not all artists can write well.
 If you're in that category, think seriously about hiring a professional writer or editor to write for you, preferably one with an art background, to help you say what you want your statement to convey in language that ordinary everyday people can understand.